Automatic for the People: Data management, Collaboration and Innovation

-By using the simple drawing technique favored by organisational behavior academics such Professor Tina Kiefer, creativity and collaboration was more rapidly fostered within the newly formed teams.
+By using the simple drawing technique favoured by organisational behaviour academics such Professor Tina Kiefer, creativity and collaboration was more rapidly fostered within the newly formed teams.
 As we discussed and drew the challenges onto the paper, the images sparked further discussion and collaboration, resulting in a lengthy list of challenges per group.

 The Results, Further Analysis and Subsequent Findings

-After the event, we summarized and aggregated the output from each sector group, recording the challenge details and associated impacts, validating the data with further customer conversations during the early part of 2019.
+After the event, we summarised and aggregated the output from each sector group, recording the challenge details and associated impacts, validating the data with further customer conversations during the early part of 2019.

-After running the analysis, we then categorized the challenges into one of three types: technical (data and systems), organisational (people and process) or commercial (overwhelmingly finance).
+After running the analysis, we then categorised the challenges into one of three types: technical (data and systems), organisational (people and process) or commercial (overwhelmingly finance).
 These results produced two key findings: